tensorflow/models/slim/README.md

 This directory contains scripts for training and evaluating models using TF-Slim.
 In particular the code base provides two core binaries for:

-* Training a model from scratch across multiple GPUs and/or multiple machines using one of several datasets.
+* Training a model from scratch on a given dataset.
 * Fine-tuning a model from a particular checkpoint on a given dataset.
 * Evaluating a trained model on a given dataset.